-The public comment period for the MTW Annual Plan began on August 31, 2023 and concluded on September 30, 2023.
-Extensive efforts were made to make participants and the public aware of the availability of the Plan and comment period, including posting in the Daily Journal of Commerce, messages in The Voice, a resident e-newsletter that reaches thousands, and flyers in buildings and common areas.
-The draft Plan was publicly available on SHA's website (www.seattlehousing.org) and by requesting a copy.
-A public hearing was held in person (with a remote option) on September 12, 2023 at 3:00 pm.
-Language interpretation and disability accommodations were made available by request.
-No changes were made as a result of the public hearing and comment period.
+The public comment period for the MTW Annual Plan begins on August 31, 2023 and concludes on September 30, 2023.
+Extensive efforts will be made to make participants and the public aware of the availability of the Plan and comment period, including posting in the Daily Journal of Commerce, messages in The Voice, a resident e-newsletter that reaches thousands, and flyers in buildings and common areas.
+The draft Plan is publicly available on SHA's website (www.seattlehousing.org) and by requesting a copy (see Plan cover page for contact information).
+A public hearing will be held in person (with a remote option) on September 12, 2023 at 3:00 pm.
+Language interpretation and disability accommodations are made available by request.
+Any changes made as a result of the public hearing and comment period will be included in the final version of the MTW Plan.

-Staff met remotely with SHA's two resident advisory groups, the Joint Policy Advisory Committee and Senior Joint Policy Advisory Committee, on September 19 and 21 to discuss the Plan activities and proposed updates.
-No changes were made as a result of these meetings.
+Staff will also meet remotely with SHA's two resident advisory groups, the Joint Policy Advisory Committee and Senior Joint Policy Advisory Committee, in September to discuss the Plan activities and proposed updates.
+Results of these meetings and processes will be taken into consideration in finalizing the MTW Plan.

-Documentation of the public process was presented to the Board of Commissioners in October and can be made available to HUD upon request.
+Documentation of the public process will be presented to the Board of Commissioners in October and can be made available to HUD upon request.